Anglo Engineering Concepts – Back to Systems Thinking

 What it loses is the unconventional crew protection advantage of the original Raven hull, but its entirely conventional layout would not raise any of the concerns voiced against the original design.
 While the vehicle could be constructed at the same weight as Raven it would be expected that extra blast protection measures would be demanded to offset the higher risk configuration.
 This would, of course, impact vehicle weight.

-An outstanding task is to look at the options for fitting turrets with larger calibre guns.
-Both Leonardo and CMI/Cockerill have 105mm or 120mm turrets that may fit.
-It would be better if a high-pressure gun option fitted such that MBT armour might be challenged.
-Initial assessments suggest the turret baskets are too broad for either wheeled or tracked vehicles of this size; the rings are similarly broad but could be accommodated.
+An obvious task is to look at the options for fitting turrets with larger calibre guns.
+Both Leonardo (ex-Oto Melara) and CMI/Cockerill have 105mm or 120mm turrets that are offered for OEM fitment.
+A high-pressure gun option would be best, such that MBT armour might be challenged.
+Initial assessments suggest these off-the-shelf turret options have baskets that are too broad for either wheeled or tracked vehicles of this size; the rings are similarly broad but could be accommodated.
 It is a shame there are apparently no decent guns being made or marketed in the 60mm to 75mm range – such a calibre would suit vehicles of this size well.

 AEC Family Values